Bombas Sock Donation

 2020 Board Members

-The votes have been counted, and your SOA Board for 2020 is:
+The votes have been counted, and your SOA Board Members for 2022 are:

 Secretary – Jennifer “Jen-Jen” Valdez